Margin vs Markup: Margin is profit as % of selling price. Markup is profit as % of cost. A 50% markup = 33.3% margin.

 3

-View your profit, margin, markup, and selling price calculated in real-time as you type.
+As you enter values, the calculator shows your profit, margin, markup, and selling price in real time.

 4